Photo: Oaxaca Jaguar Tree, Sculpture by Ricardo López Pinacho

-Jaguar = a large heavily built cat that has a yellowish-brown coat with black spots, found mainly in the dense forests of Central and South America
+Jaguar = a large heavily built cat that has a yellowish-brown coat with black spots, found mainly in the dense forests of Mexico, Central, and South America

 The jaguar (Panthera onca) is a mammal of the Felidae family and is the most powerful feline in the Americas.
 It is one of four ‘big cats’ in the Panthera genus, along with the tiger, the lion and the leopard of the Old World.